GNOME/gtksourceview/docs/lang-reference.md

 ## Tag `<define-regex>`

-The syntax highlighting engine of GtkSourceView uses [class@GLib.Regex], which uses the PCRE library.
+The syntax highlighting engine of GtkSourceView uses [struct@GLib.Regex], which uses the PCRE library.
 See the [Regular expression syntax](https://developer.gnome.org/glib/stable/glib-regex-syntax.html) page in the GLib reference manual.